liuwuliuyun/tf-mcp-server/docs/azure-authentication.md

 | Use Case | Development/Testing | Production/Automation | Azure Resources |

 ### Docker Compose with Authentication

+**💡 Note:** Docker Compose is for HTTP server mode, not VS Code MCP integration.

 Create a `docker-compose.yml` with your preferred authentication method: